 Group Similar Fields Together for Easier Navigation

-- Use the group_label parameter to consolidate dimensions and measures from individual or multiple joined Views that are related.
-For example: grouping all geographic information into a “Geography” group will pull all address and location information together within the field picker, rather than having it all listed alphabetically.
+group_labelparameter to consolidate dimensions and measures from individual or multiple joined views that are related.
+For example, grouping all geographic information into a Geography group will pull all address and location information together within the field picker, rather than having it all listed alphabetically.

-- Use the description parameter on dimensions and measures, to provide additional information to end users about the logic or calculations utilized within the model.
+descriptionparameter on dimensions and measures to provide additional information to end users about the logic or calculations used within the model.
 This is particularly important for dimensions and measures that leverage complex logic or calculations.
-However, descriptions should also be considered for ensuring users understand the definitions behind simpler fields.
+However, descriptions should also be considered for ensuring that users understand the definitions behind simpler fields.

 Build Common Workflows into Looker

-- Add drill_fields to all hierarchical dimensions.
-For example: adding a drill_field for city into a state dimension will enable users to select a state and then drill deeper into the cities within that state.
+drill_fieldfor City into a State dimension will enable users to select a state and then drill deeper into the cities within that state.
 Note that this hierarchical drilling will automatically be applied within time dimension groups.